opencv/opencv/modules/ml/doc/decision_trees.rst

     };

 This structure is mostly used internally for storing both standalone trees and tree ensembles efficiently.
-Basically, it contains 3 types of information:
+Basically, it contains the following types of information:

 #.
-The training parameters, an instance of :ref:`CvDTreeParams`.
+Training parameters, an instance of :ref:`CvDTreeParams`.

 #.
-The training data, preprocessed in order to find the best splits more efficiently.
-For tree ensembles this preprocessed data is reused by all the trees.
-Additionally, the training data characteristics that are shared by all trees in the ensemble are stored here: variable types, the number of classes, class label compression map etc.
+Training data, preprocessed to find the best splits more efficiently.
+For tree ensembles, this preprocessed data is reused by all trees.
+Additionally, the training data characteristics shared by all trees in the ensemble are stored here: variable types, the number of classes, class label compression map, and so on.

 #.
-Buffers, memory storages for tree nodes, splits and other elements of the trees constructed.
+Buffers, memory storages for tree nodes, splits, and other elements of the constructed trees.

-There are 2 ways of using this structure.
-In simple cases (e.g. a standalone tree, or the ready-to-use "black box" tree ensemble from ML, like
+There are two ways of using this structure.
+In simple cases (for example, a standalone tree or the ready-to-use "black box" tree ensemble from ML, like
 :ref:`Random Trees` or
-:ref:`Boosting` ) there is no need to care or even to know about the structure - just construct the needed statistical model, train it and use it.
-The ``CvDTreeTrainData`` structure will be constructed and used internally.
-However, for custom tree algorithms, or another sophisticated cases, the structure may be constructed and used explicitly.
+:ref:`Boosting` ), there is no need to care or even to know about the structure.
+You just construct the needed statistical model, train it, and use it.
+The ``CvDTreeTrainData`` structure is constructed and used internally.
+However, for custom tree algorithms or another sophisticated cases, the structure may be constructed and used explicitly.
 The scheme is the following:

-*
+#.
-    The structure is initialized using the default constructor, followed by ``set_data``     (or it is built using the full form of constructor).
+    The structure is initialized using the default constructor, followed by ``set_data`` , or it is built using the full form of constructor.
 The parameter ``_shared``  must be set to ``true`` .

-*
+#.
-    One or more trees are trained using this data, see the special form of the method ``CvDTree::train``     .
+    One or more trees are trained using this data (see the special form of the method ``CvDTree::train``  ).

-*
+#.
-    Finally, the structure can be released only after all the trees using it are released.
+    The structure is released as soon as all the trees using it are released.

 .. index:: CvDTree